Sreeram Viswanath

 4 Delay exceeding 6 months 25% per annum (It may correspondingly go up to 100%)

-Damages cannot be levied at a lesser rate than what is specified.
-However, exceptions in terms of reductions or waiver of damages can be extended to sick industrial companies having rehabilitation scheme sanctioned by the Board for Industrial and Financial Reconstruction (BIFR).
+Exceptions in terms of reductions or waiver of damages can be extended to sick industrial companies having a rehabilitation scheme sanctioned by the Board for Industrial and Financial Reconstruction (BIFR).

-The date of debit from the employers account may be considered as the date of payment of penal damages.
-Occurance of delay due to delayed credit in EPFO’s accounts or delayed transacting by the banks will be dealt with in accordance with the banking agreement with the various banks.
+In case of delay due to delayed credit in EPFO's accounts or delayed transacting by banks, the situation will be dealt with in accordance with the banking agreement with the various banks.